Bed bugs or rat mites?

 This being said, you could have bed bugs—and not rat mites.
 In some regions of the country the frequency of bed bugs has been increasing.
 While they are a nuisance and deliver some painful bites, bed bugs can be controlled with some careful cleaning and a little insecticide.

 These small, reddish-brown insects hide during the day and emerge at night to take a blood meal from people sleeping.
 They will also bite other mammals.
-The bed bug takes 3 to 15 minutes to feed, and then it may not feed again for two to three days.
+Bed bugs take 3 to 15 minutes to feed, and may not feed again for two to three days.
 The bite produces a hard swelling and is whitish in color; it usually is irritated and continues to bleed.
 It may turn into an itchy rash in a day or so.

 Check to see that there are no new or recently abandoned bird nests close to the room (check the attic).
 There are ”cousins” to bed bugs that live in these nests (or are associated with bats) and can move from there to feeding on people.

-If in doubt, contact your local Orkin Branch, and your Orkin Man can assist you in conducting a thorough inspection of your home to make sure you do not have a bed bug infestation, and, if you do, develop a comprehensive treatment plan for bed bugs.
+If in doubt, contact the Orkin Man to conduct a thorough inspection of your home to make sure you do not have a bed bug infestation, and, if you do, develop a comprehensive treatment plan.

 Picture of Bed Bug